LikerFeed/SelfAssessment/Skills/JavaScript.md

   - Object: 🙋 explained
   - this: 🖐️ used
   - arrow function: 🔬 researched
-  - async function: 🙋 explained
+  - async function: 🔬 researched
   - call: 🖐️ used
   - bind: 🖐️ used
   - apply: 🖐️ used